Why Obtain the ISA Certification

 About the Certification

-Who can apply for the arborist certification?
+Who can apply for arborist certification?

-How to obtain the certification?
+How to obtain certification?

 How to register for the exam?